 Interestingly, the Na gene is largely responsible for the Naked-Necks’ breast meat size and quality an is also proven to reduce heat stress in chickens… This plus the fact that they have big Combs & Wattles, may explain some of their heat hardiness.

 However, Naked Necks are not just heat hardy… They are also cold hardy.
-Naked Necks are also naturally resistant to some diseases, similar to Egyptian Fayoumis.
+Naked Necks are also potentially resistant to some diseases (according to some studies), similar to Egyptian Fayoumi chickens.

 History of the Naked Neck